KAY LOUISE ALDRED

 Kay is also a four times published author and anthology editor.
 As a trauma and nervous-system informed mentor and facilitator, she offers consultancy, training, and resources—both online and in-person—designed to catalyse individual, institutional, and collective evolution and well-being.
 Her interconnected approach integrates metacognition, intuition, and instinct to foster meaningful transformation.

-Her work focuses on embodiment and spirituality education.
+Her work focuses on bodymind diversity, embodiment and spirituality education.
 She is passionate about depathologising and rehumanising approaches to learning and personal growth, advocating for the recognition and understanding of embodiment spiritual needs—meaning, purpose, connection, and belonging—across all institutions in society.

 Kay is Neurodivergent.
 She currently serves as a Development Lead at Neurodiverse Connection, a Neurodivergent-led Community Interest Company focused on improving support and outcomes for the neurodivergent population.
 The organisation specialises as a translation service between different neurotypes, fostering greater understanding and inclusion.